 So when Ken called me recently to facilitate a strategic planning session at his latest company with his newly-configured executive team, I jumped at the opportunity.

 We designed the session to start with a discussion that the team hadn’t had before among themselves.
-Since these were the people who were setting direction for the company’s future, we first asked that everyone share what they personally deeply cared about.
+Since these were the people who were setting a direction for the company’s future, we first asked that everyone share what they personally deeply cared about.
 As each executive leader shared what inspired them to do what they do, everyone in the room connected with each other in a heartfelt way.
 (Yes, contrary to popular belief, it is ok to have some emotion at the senior ranks!)
 That engagement deepened the relationships among the team members almost immediately.
 It opened the door for infusing passion and purpose into the vision and strategy they created in the discussions that followed.

 As I watched this leader and his team in action, I was reminded that you create magic when people feel something.
-Giving leadership teams the tools and practices that allow them to re-create that magic-to have everyone in an organization ignited to work together-is one way that we as leaders can make corporate America a better place.
+Giving leadership teams the tools and practices that allow them to re-create that magic-to have everyone in an organization ignited to work together in one way that we as leaders can make corporate America a better place.

 Another way to make our companies better is to take an active part in the development of our high performers.
-In one of the manufacturing companies I work with, the Senior Vice President of Marketing and I have been coaching one of their high-performing Vice Presidents.
-His most recent suggestions on where we could go with her coaching revealed to me his complete confidence in her abilities and a genuine recognition of her value.
+In one of the manufacturing companies, I work with, the Senior Vice President of Marketing, and I have been coaching one of their high-performing Vice Presidents.
+His most recent suggestions on where we could go with her coaching revealed to me his complete confidence in her abilities and genuine recognition of her value.
 He shared the vision he has of her as an entrepreneur inside the company, someone who runs her function as if it were her own business.

 This invitation to her to step up comes with an exciting opportunity.
 He would like to see the marketing role reinvented throughout the company-to move it from being a service function to being more like a business function.
-This will call for her to not only relate to the Senior VP and his colleagues more like peers, but also for her to expand her thinking to the global level and to show people how marketing can help to drive the business worldwide.
+This will call for her to not only relate to the Senior VP and his colleagues more like peers but also for her to expand her thinking to the global level and to show people how marketing can help to drive the business worldwide.

 Even though her self-perception has not yet caught up with how she’s perceived by others, she was completely jazzed by this opportunity.
-In the months ahead, we’ll be working together on practices to help her become more powerful, balanced and relaxed while stepping up to this larger role.
+In the months ahead, we’ll be working together on practices to help her become more powerful, balanced, and relaxed while stepping up to this larger role.
 And this high-performer is not the only one being called to step up in a more powerful way.
 She’ll need those that report to her to do the same.

 In crisis lies opportunity.
 And I believe these times provide unique opportunities for us all to step up each in our own unique way.